joshcanhelp/cocktail-manager/README.md

 ## Roadmap

-1. Make this site live on EC2 or similar to actually use it myself
-2. Create a demo instance on Heroku for anyone to try out
-3. Create a full testing scheme with Mocha and Chai
+1. Create a full testing scheme with Mocha and Chai
-4. Build out the API for use with MVC frameworks
+2. Build out the API for use with MVC frameworks
-5. Add Backbone with a specific Grunt build task
+3. Add Backbone with a specific Grunt build task
-6. Add Angular with a specific Grunt build task
+4. Add Angular with a specific Grunt build task
-7. Add Ember with a specific Grunt build task
+5. Add Ember with a specific Grunt build task